mediamagi/magicms-medium/content/contribute.md

-# Contributing to this project
+# Contribute to this project

 First off, thank you for considering contributing to this project!
 It's people like you that make the open source community such a fantastic place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are greatly appreciated.